Parables Home

 Mt 18:2-4

-2 And He called a child to Himself and set him in their midst, 3 and said, “Truly I say to you, unless you are converted and become like children, you will not enter the kingdom of heaven.
+2 And He called a child to Himself and set him in their midst, 3 and said, “Truly I say to you, unless you are converted (turned around) and become like children, you will not enter the kingdom of heaven.
 4 Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven.

 So then, how do we do that?
 Some of my favorite internet videos are the ones where dog owners return home from wherever or whatever only to find their living room couch completely destroyed, and one or two dogs crouching and cowering in a corner completely ashamed of what they have done, drooping their heads in shame and wagging their tails - begging for forgiveness.